rlfarman/bob_ross_simulator/proposal.md

 We'll work together to figure out how to repurpose a Markov Chain for the context of a dataset with true or false (0 or 1) values.
 Richard has experience with AI and NLP, so he will determine the methods we'll be using in our program.
-Jessie and Zach will help implement the algorithm.
+Jesse and Zach will help implement the algorithm.

-Jessie and Zach will create a simple image generator that places elements on a canvas.
+Jesse and Zach will create a simple image generator that places elements on a canvas.
 Richard will find art assets to use for the generator.

 The final step (4) requires a powerful machine with lots of dependencies to set up, as